hollaex/hollaex-kit/README.md

   }
   ```

-  - _order_partialy_filled_: When a user order is update because it was taken some part by another order.
+  - _order_partialy_filled_: When user's order is updated because it was taken some part by another order.

   ```json
   {